 A new X-Ray machine has been budgeted for the Courthouse lobby to replace the current one that is over 15 years old.
-The Maintenance Department is requesting a snow removal push box for the complex, as well as an electric forklift for the storage area at the Human Services Building; and Emergency Services has been approved for a traffic sign trailer with a portion of that cost being shared with the HMRF and RERF grants.
+The Maintenance Department is requesting a snow removal push box for the Complex, and Emergency Services has been approved for a traffic sign trailer with a portion of that cost being shared with the HMRF and RERF grants.